RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Acknowledgements

 \section{Acknowledgements}

 G.I. and V.B. are grateful to C. Tout for the illuminating discussion that kicked off this project.
-G.I. thanks Guglielmo Costa for interesting and stimulating discussions and for the inclusion of the MIST tracks in SEVN.
+G.I. thanks Guglielmo Costa for the interesting and stimulating discussions and for the inclusion of the MIST tracks in SEVN.
+The authors thank the anonymous referee for their insightful comments.
 A.B. acknowledges support for this project from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 865932-ERC-SNeX.
 The MESA simulations were performed on the resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Lunarc cluster.
 J.V. acknowledges support from the Grant Agency of the Czech Republic (GA\v{C}R 22-34467S).
 The Astronomical Institute Ond\v{r}ejov is supported by the project RVO:67985815.
 G.I. acknowledges financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 G.I. and V.B. acknowledge support for this project by the Newton International Fellowship Alumni follow-on funding (2020, AL201003).
 G.I. thanks the Simons Foundation for financial support during his visit at the CCA where part of this work was performed.
+M.V. acknowledges support from the Fondecyt Regular No. 1211941 grant, funded by ANID.